2015 Houston Astros season: August

 Mike Fiers, making his third start for the Astros, pitched a no-hitter versus the Los Angeles Dodgers to lead a 3–0 win on August 21.
 The first complete game of his career, Fiers (6–9) threw 134 pitches, and struck out Justin Turner for the game's final at bat.
 It was the first-ever no-hitter accomplished at Minute Maid Park, the first complete-game no-hitter for the Astros since Darryl Kile on September 8, 1993 versus the Mets, and first overall for Houston since a combined six-pitcher effort on June 11, 2003, against the Yankees.
 On August 23, Castro hit a walk-off home run in the 10th inning to complete a three-game sweep of the NL West division-leading Dodgers.
 In the ninth, Correa hit a leadoff single off Kenley Jansen, vying for an 18th consecutive converted save.
 Marwin González hit an RBI single that scored the tying run.
 It was the Astros' fourth last at-bat win over their prior eight game.

 Following his no-hit performance, Fiers was named AL Player of the Week.
 In fact, per the Elias Sports Bureau (ESB), Fiers' sterling outing made him the first since the Texas Rangers' Jim Bibby in 1973 to have changed teams mid-season and author a no-hitter.

 On August 25, the Astros won a tense contest at Yankee Stadium, 15–1, led by Keuchel's seven shutout innings and Gattis' and Gómez' one-home run, four-RBI performances apiece.
 However, after flying out the in sixth inning, Gómez yelled toward the Yankees dugout.
 Keuchel, meanwhile, became the AL's first 15-game winner.

-Keuchel, who was announced as AL Pitcher of the Month for August, became the first Astro to win more than two in a single season.
+Keuchel, who was announced as AL Pitcher of the Month for August, became the first Astro to win more than two during a single season.
 He won four of six starts while turning in a 1.94 ERA, fifth best in the AL. Meanwhile, rotation mates Collin McHugh (1.89) and Scott Feldman (1.33) both produced superior ERAs, highlighting a superlative month for Houston pitching.
+Moreover, as this was the fourth Pitcher of the Month individually won by an Astro, this team equaled the pitching staff as the only Astros staffs to be so recognized as many as four times during the same season.